-I relish the process of starting with an idea in my head and then having that idea grow with such intensity that it feels uncontainable to the point that I just have to get it out onto the page before it boils away.
+I relish the process of starting with a tiny germ of an idea in my head and then having that idea grow with such intensity that it feels uncontainable – to the point where I just have to get it out onto the page before it boils away.

 In the process of doing this, I am creating something that has never existed in the world before.
 I am turning something abstract into something concrete; bringing an idea to life and even if nobody reads it, I know that I’ve released some part of me into the world that may continue to exist in some form or another long after I’m gone.

 All these and a gazillion other reasons are why I love to write.
 Why do you?

 Thank you for giving it a glance if you did, I appreciate your time.

 Until next time,